 Any full BAFF member approached by the Iraq Historic Allegations Team (IHAT), even if apparently as a potential witness, can now consult a solicitor absolutely free of charge.
 This is an extension of the 'pro bono' Court Martial representation scheme already available to BAFF members.
-UPDATE: After consultation with the legal firm concerned, this BAFF member offer also applies to inquiries arising from other operations, specifically those in Afghanistan.
+UPDATES: After consultation with the legal firm concerned, this BAFF member offer also applies to inquiries arising from other operations, specifically those in Afghanistan.
 IHAT officially closed at the end of June 2017, leaving around 20 remaining cases to be dealt with by the Service Police - a combination of RN Police and RAF Police, led by a senior RN Police officer.
 All Iraq investigations were expected to be completed by the end of next year.

 BAFF has arranged this benefit in view of concern about current and former members of the armed forces - and even reportedly some of their family members - being approached about alleged events of a criminal nature in the course of operations in Iraq.